vedderb/vesc_express/main/ble/README.md

    write no response, notify, and indicate.
 3. Defining a list of charactersistic descriptors to assign to a characteristic.
 4. Reading and writing the values of the characteristics and their descriptors.
+5. Customizing the advertisement and scan response packets sent.

 ## Configuring BLE Scripting